 - If you have diabetes, keep your blood sugar under control.
 High blood sugar levels encourage yeast growth.

 If your yeast infection doesn’t improve after treatment, you should consult your doctor.
-Over-the-counter antifungal creams can take up to 10 days to treat a yeast infection.
+OTC antifungal creams can take up to 10 days to treat a yeast infection.

 You should make an appointment if you get recurrent yeast infections, which refers to having four or more yeast infections a year.
 These usually require prescription treatment because yogurt and other home remedies aren’t effective for this type of yeast infection.